lwinterface/panini_microservice_template/README.md

 `docker-compose -f docker-compose.remote.yml up --build`

-(required `.env.remote` file that shouldn't be included in repository)
+(required `requirements/.env.remote` file that shouldn't be included in repository)

 How to install dev requirements locally(required for tests):